 What Is a Brand Identity?

 A brand identity is the visual representation of a business or organization.
-It's a way to set yourself apart from others and to build support for the products and services you offer.
+It is a way to set these entities apart from one another and to build support for the products and services they offer.

-Some of the world’s biggest companies are instantly recognizable just by their logos.
-The design, colors, and fonts all help to build a perception of the company’s mission and values.
-These companies put their branding everywhere, and on everything they make, so customers are constantly reminded of where they do business and who they support.
-Companies go to great lengths to protect their brands.
-There are a lot of imitators in the world, so it's important for businesses and organizations to ensure no one can misrepresent them, which is why many brands are trademarked.
+Some of the world’s largest companies are instantly recognizable by their logos.
+The design, colors, and typefaces they use help to build a perception of the company’s mission and core values.
+These companies make their branding highly visible so that customers are reminded of where they do business and who they support.

-Vestavia Hills City Schools has an established brand identity and procedures in place to protect it.
-Our school system is nationally known for academics, athletics, and philanthropy, and we're followed closely by other school districts, media outlets, and organizations across America.
-However, the VHCS brand represents more than just the schools — it represents the tens of thousands of students, alumni, employees, residents, and community members who have played an important role in our history.
+Vestavia Hills City Schools has an established brand identity and the policies and procedures in place to protect it.
+Our school system is nationally known for academics, athletics, and philanthropy and is followed closely by other school districts, media outlets, and organizations across the United States.
+The VHCS brand represents more than just the schools, however; it represents the tens of thousands of students, alumni, employees, residents, and community members who are a part of the school system’s legacy.